denten-books/plain-text/0-intro.md

 wager on anti-humanism, but the need to mobilize whatever modest means available for the human to persevere against great odds.

-Computational hermeneutics reveal that not all texts are created equal.
-In print, traditional distinctions between form and content lie flat.
-The printing press firmly embeds ink into paper, leaving no space between type and page.
-Media-minded critics like Johanna Drucker, Katherine Hayles, Matthew Kirschenbaum, and Jerome McGann have urged literary scholars to re-evaluate textuality in its media-specific contexts [@drucker_digital_2001;
-@mcgann_radiant_2001; @hayles_print_2004].
-Their work reminds us that the flatness of digital text endures only in the guise of an illusion.
-Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
-A substantial gap separates the visible text from the source code that produces it.
-Forces of capital and control exploit that gap, obscuring the workings of the device.[^ln-capital]
 By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
 Objects that surround us collect our reading habits, social interactions, and intimate